palowski/react-puzzle/README.md

 # React Puzzle
 super simple (36 lines of code) version of the classic game.
-Just for fun.

 ## Scripts